GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 ## Objectives

 * Deploy a Fluent Bit DaemonSet on an Anthos Multi-Cloud cluster.
-* Use the Fluent Bit Daemonset to remove sensitive data from Cloud Logging logs.
+* Use the Fluent Bit DaemonSet to remove sensitive data from Cloud Logging logs.

 ## Costs